Oxy at the UN

 Students live in shared double rooms at the 92Y on the upper east side, 3 blocks from Central Park and near local transportation.

 The cost of the program is Occidental tuition and shared double room.
-Occidental Health Insurance is mandatory.
-In Fall 2012, this was $25,840.
+In Fall 2013, this was $26,429.
 Students are responsible for paying their own meals and local transportation.
+Occidental Health Insurance is mandatory for international students.
+All other students must use your family's insurance or a personal plan only if it covers you in New York.

 ACCEPTED STUDENTS: Agreement to Participate